CephalofairGames/bnb-rules/index.md

 An attack cannot gain multiple instances of advantage or disadvantage.
 If an attack has both advantage and disadvantage, it is considered to have neither.

 Any ranged attack on an adjacent enemy automatically gains disadvantage.

-> After an attack with advantage or disadvantage is performed, the tracking cube on that modifier tray is moved down two rows instead of just one.

 #### Pierce